LinJiaShen/PointCloud/Algorithms/feature-based/feature-extract/FCGF/readme.md

 ```

 # Usage
-For testing your own data, you can refer the `main_extract` function in main.ipynb.
+For testing your own data, you can refer the `main_extract` function in extract_example.py.
 And download the models in the [models zoo](https://github.com/chrischoy/FCGF#registration-test-on-3dmatch)

 # Debug Log